 2. Signing the Sale Agreement

-The Sale Agreement is the most critical legal document in the entire transaction.
+This is the most critical legal document and should clearly define:

 • Construction timelines